bab3l/go-netbox/docs/VirtualDeviceContext.md

 ### NewVirtualDeviceContext

-`func NewVirtualDeviceContext(id int32, url string, displayUrl string, display string, name string, device BriefDevice, primaryIp NullableBriefIPAddress, status VirtualDeviceContextStatus, created NullableTime, lastUpdated NullableTime, ) *VirtualDeviceContext`
+`func NewVirtualDeviceContext(id int32, url string, display string, name string, device BriefDevice, primaryIp NullableBriefIPAddress, status VirtualDeviceContextStatus, created NullableTime, lastUpdated NullableTime, ) *VirtualDeviceContext`

 NewVirtualDeviceContext instantiates a new VirtualDeviceContext object This constructor will assign default values to properties that have it defined,